ggData/tweetharvest/README.md

 #### Check Authorization is Working

-You now need to check that this the authorization is working.
+You now need to check that the authorization is working.
 Navigate back to the root folder and run the `auth.py` script:

     $ cd path/to/tweetharvest
     $ python auth.py